banekondic1996/Melo-MediaPlayer/README.md

 -Create image loading function
 -Seperate loaded tracks

-Will add vlclib maybe in order to support all video formats
+Will add libvlc maybe in order to support all video formats

 </pre>